Hazel-Yi/analytics-teamwork/README.md

 Pricing information is webscrapped from https://www.boardgamegateway.com/ and https://www.amazon.com (US and AU).

+## Additional Documentation

+The Swagger JSON file and the single page document for the API use cases (`Comp9321 Use Cases.docx`) can both be found in the folder `documentation` under this root directory.

 ## Setup Instructions

 Make sure you have (at least) the following installed: